-$\alpha\text{--amylase}$ from porcine pancreas (EC 3.4.21.4) (Typ VI-B, >10 U/mg protein), DNS - dinitrosalicylic acid and soluble starch from potato have been purchased from Sigma-Aldrich (Poznań, Poland).
-Monosodium phosphate (NaH2PO4), disodium phosphate heptahydrate (Na2HPO4 \cdot 7H2O) were obtained from Avantor Performance Materials Poland S.A.
-(Gliwice, Poland).
+α -amylase from porcine pancreas (EC 3.4.21.4) (Typ VI-B, > 10 U/mg protein), DNS -dinitrosalicylic acid and soluble starch from potato have been purchased from Sigma- Aldrich (Poznań, Poland).
+Monosodium phosphate (NaH2PO4), disodium phosphate heptahydrate (Na2HPO4·7H2O) were obtained from Avantor Performance Materials Poland S. A. (Gliwice, Poland).
 All chemicals used were of analytical grade.

 2.2.
-Kinetic rate equations for starch hydrolysis with deactivation of α -amylase

-Starch hydrolysis kinetics can be described by Michaelis-Menten kinetic model (Bravo Rodríguez et al., 2006; Gopal and Muralikrishna, 2009; Koyama et al., 2013).
-The Michaelis-Menten constant K_m assumed was much less than the concentration of starch ($K_m \leq S$) thus, the change of starch concentrations S in time t, an isothermal of in starch hydrolysis by α -amylase can be described by the following equation:
+Kinetic rate equations for starch hydrolysis with deactivation of a-amylase et al., 2006; Gopal and Muralikrishna, 2009; Koyama et al., 2013).
+The Michaelis-Menten constant K_m assumed was much less than the concentration of starch ($K_m \ll S$) thus, the change of starch concentrations S in time t an isothermal of in starch hydrolysis by α -amylase can be described by the following equation in which k is enzymatic reaction rate constant (1/min), whereas E is enzyme concentration (M).
+The change of dimensionless activity α -amylase a (Ademakinwa et al., 2019; Apar and Özbek, 2004a, 2005; Koyama et al., 2013; Miłek, 2021a) in time t in starch hydrolysis by α -amylase was presented equation